bestia-dev/GuitaraokeLeader/README.md

 ***Play guitar and sing with your friends***
 ***Read the lyrics and chords in sync with the Leader on any smartphone***

+## Instructions

+To play the game, go to <https://bestia.dev/guitaraoke> and follow the short instructions.

+## Guitaraoke

 I never liked karaoke.
 A single "performer" in front of a uninterested crowd.
 But I like to play guitar and optionally sing along.
 And I found a buddy guitarist and we can play and sing together.
 I even found some more friends that like to sing along (mostly when drunk).
 And now we have a problem.
 Nobody remembers the lyrics and the chords.
 I am a programmer and every problem looks like it has a software solutions.
 Enter `Guitaraoke`: it is like karaoke but with added guitar chords.
+It is not a new or original idea.
+A lot of guitarists came to the same solution.
+But now we have smartphones!
-The are 2 roles in this game.
+There are 2 roles in this game.
 The `Leader` will lead the way for many `Followers`.

 ## Guitaraoke videos